 Four principles of the Bill of Rights debate

-Prior to the election, in response to the debate about a Bill of Rights, and looking both back at the experience of the Human Rights Act (HRA) and forwards to the election, the Commission developed a set of key principles.
+In response to the debate about a Bill of Rights, and looking both back at the experience of the Human Rights Act (HRA), the Commission developed a set of key principles.
 We believe they are essential in developing a Bill of Rights that will ensure both comprehensive protection of the human rights of all and a greater understanding and ownership of human rights throughout society.

 The key principles are: